Yes No Share to Facebook

 Person Aboard Trailer Contrary to Section 188 of the Highway Traffic Act

-What Is the Law About Towing a Trailer With a Person Onboard?
+What Is the Law and Fine For Towing a Trailer With a Person Onboard?

-Driving While Towing a House Trailer or Boat Trailer, Among Other Types, While a Person Is Inside Violates Section 188 of the Highway Traffic Act.
-Upon Conviction a Driver Is Subject to Penalties That Include a Fine In a Range From $60 to $1,000 Plus a Statutory Victim Surcharge and Court Cost As Well As Potential Insurance Rate Consequences.
+Towing a House Trailer or Boat Trailer, Among Others, With a Person Inside Is Contrary to Section 188 of the Highway Traffic Act and Is Subject to Penalties Including a Fine Ranging From $60 to $1,000 Plus Victim Surcharge and Court Cost As Well As Possible Consequences to Insurance Rates.

 Understanding the Highway Traffic Act Offence For Towing a Trailer With a Person Aboard Including Applicable Penalties